single-cell-data/SOMA/brainstorming.md

 ### Method: get_SOMA_version

 This is a pre-release specification in active development.
-As defined by [semver](https://semver.org/), this API is defined as version `0.1.0-dev`.
+As defined by [semver](https://semver.org/), this API is defined as version `0.2.0-dev`.

-_Note:_ this API was preceded by another (un-versioned) API draft, which is colloquially referred to as `0.0.0-dev`.
+_Note:_ this API was preceded by another (un-versioned) API draft, which is colloquially referred to as `0.0.0-dev` and `0.1.0-dev`

 ## Value Filters